 There are a few books that Migraine patients should read, whether you have Vestibular Migraine or another kind of migraine.
 These will all help you understand Migraine and how to manage your symptoms

 This book is by well-known neuro-otologist, Dr. Shin Beh.
 He goes through the steps from finding out you have Vestibular Migraine to learning what to do next in order to manage your Vestibular Migraine symptoms.
 This is an absolute must-read for all vestibular migraine patients – either if you have a new diagnosis or you’ve been managing your symptoms for a long time.

 This was the first Migraine book I read when I started treating patients with Migraine.
 It really helped me understand the vastness of triggers a person can have, how to manage the symptoms, and what a migraine actually is.
 It’s around 300 pages, but it’s a quick read and it has charts in the back to help you analyze your migraine!

-This book will give you a step by step guide for dietary recommendations for migraine and vestibular migraine.
-It will take you through elimination and reintroduction of foods into your diet for a successful migraine lifestyle!
+This book will give you a step-by-step guide for dietary recommendations for migraine and vestibular migraine.
+It will take you through the elimination and reintroduction of foods into your diet for a successful migraine lifestyle!

 This is a short list of many Vestibular Migraine Hacks that will help make your lives easier!
 Check back soon for more helpful products and tips as this list grows!